larsvilhuber/self-checking-reproducibility/81-docker-wsl.md

+(docker-wsl)=
 # Installing Docker on WSL

 > Section contributed by David J. Graham (undergraduate student in economics, University of Colorado Boulder).

+## Note

+This section how to run Docker on Windows Subsystem for Linux (WSL).
+This is different but similar to installing the official [Docker Desktop for Windows](https://docs.docker.com/desktop/install/windows-install/).
+Docker Desktop may be easier to install, but may also require a license.
+WSL is free to use, but requires more steps to set up.
+The examples given in the [Testing Setup](#testing-setup) section below work in either setup, since they rely on the command line access.

 ## Install WSL